 - The creature appearing in the third spot among these Spectacular Halloween-Appropriate Species, the Tasmanian Devil, has its own fiendish reputation for ferocity.

-- This wonder of Nature long ago became a symbol of aggressiveness and savage behavior.
-While fact often becomes mistaken for fiction, in its case this symbolism is indeed based in fact.
+- This true wonder long ago became a symbol of aggressiveness and savage behavior in many of the world’s cultures.
+While fact often becomes mistaken for fiction, in this case symbolism is indeed based in fact.
 That’s because it tends to have an extremely aggressive nature.

 - The impressive creature also represents a most unusual type of animal.
-That holds true because the remarkably animal classifies as a carnivorous marsupial mammal.
+That holds true because the remarkable creation of Nature and evolution classifies as a carnivorous marsupial mammal.
 The amazing animal also presently ranks as the largest such species still in existence.

-- Sadly, however, the Tasmanian Devil may not hold that particular distinction for long.
-It once appeared numerous throughout a comparatively wide range of habitation.
-The creature now exists almost exclusively in only one isolated location in the world.
+- Sadly, however, the Tasmanian Devil may not hold that particular distinction for much longer.
+It once appeared as highly numerous throughout a comparatively wide range of habitation.
+The wonder now exists almost exclusively in only one very isolated location in the world.

-- Its numbers dwindled dramatically during the 19th and early 20th centuries, though.
-But, the unique mammal finally became a protected species in 1941.
-Consequently, the population of the species slowly began to recover, at least for a period of time.
+- Its population numbers dwindled dramatically during the 19th and early 20th centuries, though.
+But the unique mammal finally became a legally protected species in the year 1941.
+Consequently, the population of the species slowly began to recover, at least for a short period.

 - Beginning in 1996, a new, and serious threat emerged.
 At that time, a bizarre disease began to ravage the population.
 Causing severe facial tumors, it eventually prevents feeding, and leads to starvation.
-Due to this, the IUCN now lists it as Endangered.
+Due to this, the IUCN now lists it as Endangered on its published Red List.

 Tasmanian Devil Physical Description

-This holds true due to the fact that males usually develop a head-and-body length of about 25.7 in (65.2 cm).
-The tail of the creature averages a length of roughly 10.2 in (25.8 cm).
-In terms of weight, the males of the species generally average about 18 lb (8.16 kg).
+These very same males usually develop a head-and-body length equaling roughly 25.7 in (65.2 cm).
+Meanwhile, the tail of the fascinating creature averages a length totaling roughly 10.2 in (25.8 cm).
+In terms of weight, the males of the well-known species generally average about 18 lb (8.16 kg).

-Yet the females of the species usually only reach about 22 in (57 cm) in head-and-body length.
-Further, the same females also develop a tail averaging 9.6 in (24.4 cm) in length.
-But, in terms of weight, these same females only typically reach a weight of about 13.2 lb (6 kg).
+Yet the females of the remarkable species usually only reach about 22 in (57 cm) in head-and-body length.
+The same female individuals also develop a tail averaging 9.6 in (24.4 cm) in length.
+But, in terms of body mass, these same females only typically reach a weight of about 13.2 lb (6 kg).

-In both genders, the front legs grow somewhat longer than the rear legs.
-This gives the Tasmanian Devil a distinctive gait.
-In addition, the fur usually presents mainly black.
+Intriguingly, in both genders the front legs grow somewhat longer than the rear legs.
+This typically gives the Tasmanian Devil a distinctive gait.
+Additionally, the fur usually presents mainly black.
 Uneven white spots or splotches also sometimes appear on the rump and chest of the mammal.

 - Kingdom: Animalia